Computing

 Outside the classroom

-Pupils are encouraged to visit: London's Science Museum new technology gallery: which tells the story of 200 years of communication technology.
+Pupils are encouraged to visit: The Science Museum (London) – New technology gallery showcasing 200 years of communication and computing innovation.

 Progression pathways and careers